mushan/daifanle/README.md

 #For exchanging and sharing the delicious for colleagues.
 ----

-##Compiling And Running:
+Compiling And Running:

-    >* the sever runs on node/mongo,requring some modules: express,sys,fs,colors,mongodb.`
+   the server runs on node/mongo,requring some modules: express,sys,fs,colors,mongodb.`